tuvalutorture/SIMAS/README.md

 * OPERAND 3: the second factor, optionally being a variable name

 #### - neqc
-* not equal to comparison operator. value will be assigned to the variable at OPERAND 2, if it is a variable name
+* not equal to comparison operator. value will be assigned to the variable at OPERAND 2.
 * ATTENTION: please use this ONLY when OPERAND 2 is a variable name and OPERAND 3 is a constant
 * OPERAND 1: data type of OPERANDS 2 and 3
 * OPERAND 2: name of first variable
 * OPERAND 3: a constant

 #### - neqv
-* not equal to comparison operator. value will be assigned to the variable at OPERAND 2, if it is a variable name
+* not equal to comparison operator. value will be assigned to the variable at OPERAND 2.
 * ATTENTION: please use this ONLY whend dealing with two variables
 * OPERAND 1: data type of OPERANDS 2 and 3
 * OPERAND 2: name of first variable